ejabu/flutter_debug_long_string/README.md

 ## Features

 Features that are available in this app :
-- User have two class that has longString and _longString property
+- User have two classes that have longString and _longString property

 ## Demo